Elanz/Freqtrade-Hyperopt-Guide/README.md

 At this point my backtesting should be showing me strong buy and sell signal performance, hopefully better than my current live property set or I've just wasted a lot of time.
 From here I will sometimes run a 1000 epoch roi optimization pass but usually I prefer to tweak that one by hand instead as I feel like optimizing it is just playing games with past results.
 Generally I'd prefer things be sold based on my signals and not roi, I look at roi as sort of a fallback to prevent the bot from holding onto a dead asset for too long.

+One quick note on the HyperOptLoss choices, you have many and I use them all.
+Also get familiar with hyperopt-list and hyperopt-show.
+I always hunt through the epoch results for my own ideal result, usually I'm looking for a higher average profit per trade, or higher number of trades or some balance of those two.
+When I run my big 2000 epoch passes I've been relying on Calmar.
+For spot optimization of specific signals I prefer the SortinoDaily although I don't know why, it just seems to do better for specific cases.

 I hope you enjoyed reading this, remember I'm just a rando from the internet and you should never listen to my advice.
 I only wrote this so that smarter people could correct me.